Royal Commission of Inquiry

 Information about the Royal Commission of Inquiry into Historical Abuse in State Care and in the Care of Faith-based Institutions, and the role Oranga Tamariki will play.

-Over the next four years, the Inquiry will involve many Crown agencies – including Oranga Tamariki - which support children, young people and vulnerable adults in care.
+We are committed to upholding the mana of all those involved in the Inquiry.
+It involves many Crown agencies which support children, young people and vulnerable adults in care.

-- our general enquiry line: 0508 326 459
+- Call: our general enquiry line: 0508 326 459

-- the 24/7 Caregiver Guidance and Support line: 0508 227 377
+- Call: 24/7 Caregiver Guidance and Support line: 0508 227 377